paniccia-s/darwins-playground/README.md

 Tl;dr: breed, mutate, and simulate organisms to permit their survival.

 #### Project begun in October of 2017.

-### A note to anybody trying to run the program (for whatever reason):
-I'm currently operating straight out of Eclipse; the project's main method is in the Father class.

-# Darwin's Playground: Mutate your way to survival!
+# Darwin's Playground: Mutate your way to victory!

 Premise: An evolutionary simulation in which organisms are mutated, bred, and placed into a world where their survival is based off of how well they were genetically engineered.